MaxwelllzZ/Survivals_MACS30112FP/README.md

 - Google Reviews: Data scraped from Google Reviews, including hotel names, addresses, ratings, and reviews per month, for the same period.

+## Overall Findings !!!Check this part
+- Rating has positive effect on revenue.
+- Signal Effect(Threshold presence) has negative effect on revenue.
+- Google threshold is smaller than Yelp.
+Their actual ratings is very close to present ratings.
+- Rating itself is insufficient.
+Review Count matters.

 ## Required Libraries and Version Numbers
 This project requires the following Python libraries: